Chiefs’ Rashee Rice Aiming To Serve Suspension This Season?

 The wide receiver is facing eight felony charges in connection with a March hit-and-run incident, a six-car accident in Dallas that has drawn at least one civil suit against the SMU alum.
 Rice also punched a photographer in the face at a nightclub soon after.
 The photographer labeled it a misunderstanding and did not file charges.
 However, an NFL investigation into Rice also may include an incident while the receiver was still at SMU.
 Rice or a member of his party fired gunshots into the empty vehicle belonging to a Mustangs basketball player.

-For an investigation covering all this to be completed in time for Rice to serve his entire suspension, one that will likely span four to six games, would be ambitious.
+For an investigation covering all this to be completed in time for Rice to serve his entire suspension, one that will likely span four to six games, this season would be ambitious.
 This renewed effort on the wideout’s part also comes not long after a report indicated he was not expected to be suspended this season.
-For the league to reverse course now would probably not go over well with other teams, particularly ones who have seen key players taken off the field due to personal conduct policy suspensions.
+The league reversing course now would probably not go over well with other teams, particularly ones who have seen key players taken off the field due to personal conduct policy suspensions.
 The Chiefs have developed an earned reputation for taking chances on character risks, with Rice being the AFC powerhouse’s latest major development on this front.
+But they have reaped rewards from the strategy, as players like Tyreek Hill, Frank Clark and Charles Omenihu accompany Rice in having contributed to Super Bowl-winning teams, doing so after Kareem Hunt won a rushing title.

 Rice would obviously benefit from serving a ban this season, and Florio adds a settlement with Dallas prosecutors would be a way to expedite the process.
 A previous report indicated no Rice trial would occur before December, giving the talented pass catcher a runway to play this season.